fabiocabrini/Helix_IoT_MQTT/README.md

 Install any Linux distribution, but Ubuntu Server 18.04 LTS and rasbian have been validated exhaustively for us.

-Open ports if you using a CSP:
+Open ports on firewall if you using a CSP:

 ```

 22/TCP - SSH
 1883/TCP - Mosquitto Broker MQTT
 4041/TCP - IoT Agent MQTT

 ```

 ### Automated installation process X86 architecture only (Let us help you with this!)